• Home

 Revelation 14:6-7

-2. If you repent and trust in Him, Jesus paid your debt.
-It's not too late.
+2. If you repent and trust in Him, Jesus will pay your debt.
+It’s not too late.

 This angel presents the gospel.
-And then each person must decide for them self.
-God calls and beckons unto men, come willingly, come freely.
+And then each person must decide for themself.
+God calls and beckons unto men: come willingly, come freely.
 This contrast is before you today.
-God calls; beckons to you.
-All the other systems put you in bondage, coerce, deceive and entice you away from truth.
+God calls and beckons to you.
+All the other systems put you in bondage, coerce, deceive, and entice you away from the truth.

 Revelation 14:8